3391 Sinon: Physical characteristics

-Sinon is an assumed, carbonaceous C-type asteroid.
+Sinon is assumed to be a carbonaceous C-type asteroid.

 Rotation period

 In February 2013, a rotational lightcurve of Sinon was obtained from photometric observations by Lawrence Wasserman at Lowell Observatory and by Robert Stephens at the Center for Solar System Studies.
 Lightcurve analysis gave a well-defined rotation period of 8.135±0.002 hours with a brightness amplitude of 0.72 magnitude, indicative of a non-spherical shape (U=3).

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Sinon measures 37.86 kilometers in diameter and its surface has an albedo of 0.093, while the Collaborative Asteroid Lightcurve Link assumes a standard albedo for a carbonaceous asteroid of 0.057 and calculates a diameter of 48.48 kilometers based on an absolute magnitude of 10.3.

 Naming

 This minor planet was named from Greek mythology after Sinon, a Greek warrior of the Trojan War.
 The official naming citation was published by the Minor Planet Center on 16 December 1986 (M.P.C.
 11443).